 1. In an interview for Electronic Beats in 2014 you said that “the best music is the one that you hear for the first time and you think “that’s nice” but after listening to the whole album a few times more you think “no, this is amazing””.
 Do you think that the best music demands a period of adaptation from the audience?
 Some sort of intellectual effort?

 I guess everyone hears music differently so it’s impossible to comment on how people will perceive it..
 Some people get into stuff instantly and others it will grow on them. it’s 100% subjective, I think.
+2. How long does it take you to finish a track?

 Again, it varies! i think every musician will tell you that… Sometimes you can bang stuff out in a day and others you’ll be working on it for months, so yeah there’s your answer.